awonak/UncertaintyGo/vco/README.md

 ## Building & Flashing

-From the root directory of the project, use the `tinygo flash` command while Uncertainty USB is connected to compile the script and copy it to your Uncertainty.
+From the root directory of the project, use the `tinygo flash` command while Uncertainty USB is connected to compile and flash the script.

 ```shell
 tinygo flash --target xiao-rp2040 ./vco